clusterio/clusterio/README.md

     cp config.json.dist config.json
     node ./lib/npmPostinstall.js

-downloads and installs nodejs, pm2, git and clusterio.
+downloads and installs nodejs, git and clusterio.
 To specify a version, change "latest" in the link to a version number like 0.14.21.

+Optional step (if you want to use pm2):

+    sudo npm install pm2 -g

 Now you need to edit the `config.json` file.
 If you skip this step nothing will work.
 Pretty much all the blank fields should be filled in, except on the master where a few can be omitted.